-The Visual Resources Library has a variety of services and resources to offer the Macalester academic community in support of class projects and research.
+The Visual Resources Library has a variety of services and resources to offer the Macalester academic community.
 Please click on the sections below for further information.

 General email: firstname.lastname@example.org

-Macalester College licenses many databases to enrich the research of its students.
-Below are several that will be particularly helpful to students in Art and Art history.
+Macalester College holds the license to several databases.
+Below is a list selected for students in Art and Art history.
 Any of these databases can be accessed from an on-campus computer or from off-campus by entering your Macalester user name and password.